Sponsored by Love Beets

 You can tell we don’t skimp on the flavors.

 Now, this recipe is definitely NOT the hummus that I learned how to make in that cooking class.
 For one, it is not even made of chickpeas.
 I like my hummus smooth and, to do that, you need to peel the chickpeas.
 And it’s a lot of work, but it makes it SO worth it.
 However, I find that, when I am in a pinch, white beans straight from the can are just as good (without the peeling!).
 There’s plenty of garlic and lemon thrown in here (a homage to my dad!)
 And, for a one two punch with the flavor, I throw in some jarred pickled beets.
 I just love the sweet and sour tang in here!
-If you are wondering where in the world you can buy pickled beets that don’t involve pickling your own, I HIGHLY recommend the Trader Joe’s pickled beets.
+If you are wondering where in the world you can buy marinated beets that don’t involve pickling your own, I HIGHLY recommend Love Beets marinated beets.
 You can also substitute plain, cooked beets, if you are not entirely down with the pickled thing.

 But, you know me, I’m always down with the pickled thing.

+You can definitely taste the difference of the Love Beets marinated beets I use here.
+It just brings the flavor to a whole other level!
 This makes for the perfect snack with some sliced cucumber or toasted pita.
 I love using it to top my salads or grain bowls for a dressing of sorts.
 You can even do what I do and eat just hummus for lunch with a little salad on the side.
 It is the perfect thing when you are so hot you can’t stand it.